 - Board Compensation

-Management reports annually to the Executive Compensation Committee the status of the Company’s Board compensation in relation to that of peer companies.
+Management reports annually to the Compensation and Human Capital Committee the status of the Company’s Board compensation in relation to that of peer companies.

 To strengthen the linkage between the compensation of independent directors and the Company’s performance, a significant portion of each independent director’s total compensation is provided in the form of equity in the Company.

 The Corporate Governance Committee recommends criteria for assessment of the performance of the Board.
 Based on these criteria, the Board, acting through the Corporate Governance Committee, conducts an annual self-assessment of its performance as a whole.
 In connection with the annual nomination process, the Corporate Governance Committee reviews the incumbent directors and recommends that the Board take appropriate action if, in the Committee’s opinion after discussion with the Chairman of the Board, any director has failed to make an adequate and constructive contribution to the work of the Board.

 - Resignations or Retirement of Officers as Board Members

 The Board expects that when the CEO resigns from that position, he or she will resign from the Board at the same time or, if agreed to by the independent directors, on a date not later than one (1) year following the effective date of his or her resignation.